Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Perm as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Azure by establishing private network links to interconnection hubs in Moscow.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Perm, enabling access to 0 cloud regions locally, as of September 2025.
+Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established via network extensions to primary hubs such as Moscow.

 Power Analysis